baldez300/project/sprint1.md

 1. Prototype
   - [Low-fidelity]
-  - Figma / Drawio / (even on paper)
+  - Figma or Drawio
 2. Project description
   - The title of the project
   - The names of the members
   - The target users and other stakeholders
   - The main functionality of the application.
   - Describe the user stories.

-> You can use ChatGPT to develop user stories
+  - Product backlog
+3. Consider using ChatGPT for:
+  - Generating user stories and evaluating them in alignment with the INVEST principle
+  - Constructing a product backlog and Assessing tasks with respect to the DEEP principle

 ### Project Ideas